 The researchers will provide Name Cards with login details and QR codes for students.

-After students are logged in and before they begin their testing, read them these instructions.
+After students are logged in and before they begin their testing, you will read them some instructions.
+You can download these instructions in various formats, below.

 Prepare Headphones